srijansingh2305/e-commerce-capstone-project/README.md

 ---

-#### I've set up Tailwind CSS for styling in the frontend project.
-You can use it, but some pages were causing issues, so some files have separate CSS files.
+#### I've set up Tailwind CSS for styling in the frontend project, but some pages were causing issues, so some files have separate CSS files.

 #### Because of the privacy policy page, some browsers can cause issues while running the front-end, if such issue persist , please use a different browser ex:- chrome.
-So far I've seen that brave adblocker has caused this issue oter than that the project runs asolutely fine on all other broswer.
+So far I've seen that brave adblocker has caused this issue other than that the project runs absolutely fine on all other broswer.